 CLC Genomics Workbench supports data from Illumina's Genome Analyzer, HiSeq 2000, NextSeq and the MiSeq systems.
-Choosing the Illumina importer opens the dialog shown in figure 6.10.
-This data type can also be imported using the on-the-fly import functionality described in Launching workflows individually and in batches.

-The settings in the General options area of the dialog are:
+The General options are:

 First, the selected files are sorted based on the file names.
 Sorting is alphanumeric, except for files coming off the CASAVA1.8 pipeline, where pairs are organized according to their identifier and chunk number.

 For example, for files from CASAVA1.8, files with base names like: ID_R1_001, ID_R1_002, ID_R2_001, ID_R2_002, the files would be sorted in the order below, where it is assumed that files with names containing "R1" contain the first sequences of the pairs, and those containing "R2" in the name contain the second sequence of the pairs.